También puedes leer este artículo en: Español

 One of the strengths of this show is the fact that you can start and stop watching it as you please.
 Even though there is a main story line, it's easy to get back into this magical girl anime after taking a break.
 Ojamajo Doremi is perfect if you want to watch one or two quick episodes to brighten up your day.

 - Episodes: 46

 - Aired: March 1992 - February 1993

-This list just wouldn't be complete without Sailor Moon.
+This magical girl anime list just wouldn't be complete without Sailor Moon.
 The story of Tsukino Usagi has influenced girls all over the world.
-She is an ordinary student during the day, but in the night she transforms into Sailor Moon and goes on adventures together with the other Sailor Soldiers.
+She is an ordinary student during the day, but in the night she transforms into a magical girl or heronine named Sailor Moon.
+Usagi then goes on adventures together with the other Sailor Soldiers.